Gregory-K/vim-plaintasks/README.md

 ## Notes

-Currently,

-- The `ArchiveTasks()` does **!
-NOT !** work as intended for task descriptions.
-Do not use it if you utilize task comments/descriptions.
+- The `ArchiveTasks()` function now tries to properly handle task descriptions and notes, archiving tasks with their associated notes and sorting them by completion or cancellation date.
+(WIP)

 - vim-plaintasks requires a terminal with support for 256 colours or higher.